liferay/liferay-docs/discover/deployment/articles/01-installation-and-setup/14-installing-liferay-on-jboss-7.1.markdown

 1. Download and install JBoss AS 7.1.x into your preferred directory.
 This directory is referred to as `$JBOSS_HOME` throughout this section.

-2. Download the latest version of the Liferay Portal `.war` file.
+2. Download the latest version of the Liferay Portal `.war` file from the [Help Center](https://help.liferay.com/hc).

-3. Download Liferay's Portal Dependencies.
+3. Download Liferay's Portal Dependencies from the [Help Center](https://help.liferay.com/hc).

 Now that you have all of your installation files, you are ready to start installing and configuring Liferay on JBoss.